 Who are Accurx and where has this link come from?

-We're a software company providing NHS staff with tools to communicate with their patients and colleagues. 😀
+We're a software company providing NHS staff with tools to communicate with their patients and colleagues.
+We're currently used in over 90% of GP practices in the country. 😊

 What is happening with my data?

-In legal terms, Accurx is the Data Processor, and your healthcare provider (ie. hospital) is the Data Controller.
+In legal terms, Accurx is the Data Processor, and your GP practice is the Data Controller.
 What this means is that Accurx doesn't own any of your data and wouldn't pass it on to other companies or use it for other purposes like marketing.

-Please contact your healthcare provider (ie. hospital) for any medical questions.
-But for anything technical (ie. the link won't open), we're here to help. 😊 Please chat with us in the bottom right-hand corner. 👉
+Please contact your GP practice for any medical-related questions.
+But for anything technical (ie. the link won't open) we're here to help. 😊 Please chat with us in the bottom right-hand corner. 👉